When there's a total lunar eclipse to photograph, get prepared for it with our ultimate how-to-photograph guide

 Once the Moon begins to enter the Earth’s umbra you’ll see an almost straight line on the lunar surface that divides a darker, browny-orange side of the Moon from a brighter grey side.
 That’s the curve of Earth!

-On 26 May 2021 this partial phase will last about 85 minutes and end with totality.
-In clear skies, you can use the initial stages of the penumbral, then partial, eclipses of the Moon to practice your technique in advance of totality.
+n clear skies, you can use the initial stages of the penumbral, then partial, eclipses of the Moon to practice your technique in advance of totality.

-Always shoot in the RAW format.
+Always shoot in the Raw format.
 Don’t rely only on compressed JPEG photos and don’t always believe what you’re seeing on your camera’s rear-view screen.
-By conserving as much data as possible as RAW images you’ll be able to use photo editing software after the event to tease out more detail and suppress noise.
+By conserving as much data as possible as Raw images you’ll be able to use photo editing software after the event to tease out more detail and suppress noise.

 4 Capturing a ‘Blood Moon’ during totality